Position/Program Information DEPARTMENT OF AGRICULTURAL COMMISSIONER/WEIGHTS AND MEASURES FILING DATES:

 One year of, full-time outdoor work experience in a lead capacity over manual laborers performing eradication and control of weeds, brush, or other vegetation.LICENSE:

-Arduous: Involves frequent heavy lifting over 25 pounds, often combined with bending, twisting, or working on irregular surfaces; and occasionally requires extraordinary physical activity.DESIRABLE QUALIFICATIONS:
+Arduous: Involves frequent heavy lifting over 25 pounds, often combined with bending, twisting, or working above ground or irregular surfaces.
+It includes those positions that occasionally demand extraordinary physical activity such as those in Safety positions.DESIRABLE QUALIFICATIONS:

 Additional Information EXAMINATION CONTENT:

-This examination will consist of an evaluation of training, experience, and Desirable Qualifications based on the application information weighted 100%.CANDIDATES MUCH ACHIEVE A PASSING SCORE OF 70% OR HIGHER ON THIS EXAMINATION IN ORDER TO BE PLACED ON THE ELIGIBLE REGISTER.ELIGIBILITY INFORMATION:
+This examination will consist of an Evaluation of Experience and Desirable Qualifications based on the application information weighted 100%.CANDIDATES MUST ACHIEVE A PASSING SCORE OF 70% OR HIGHER ON THIS EXAMINATION IN ORDER TO BE PLACED ON THE ELIGIBLE REGISTER.ELIGIBILITY INFORMATION:

 The names of candidates receiving a passing score in the examination will be placed on the eligible register in the order of their score group for a period of twelve (12) months following the date of eligibility.
 Applications will be processed on an as-received basis and promulgated to the eligible register accordingly.
 No person may compete for this examination more than once in a twelve (12) month period.
-Special Information:
+SPECIAL CONDITIONS OF EMPLOYMENT:

 FAIR CHANCE INITIATIVE: